tmforum-oda/oda-canvas/oda-ca/controllers/apiOperatorIstio/README.md

 ## optional configuration for DataDog using pod annotations

 The API operator for Istio can be configured to use DataDog to monitor the API.
-The API Operator can take an environment variable `PROMETHEUS_PATTERN` which defaults to `ServiceMonitor` (for prometheus operator).
-If you set `PROMETHEUS_PATTERN` to `DataDogAnnotations`, the API Operator will add the DataDog annotations to the pod running the metrics API (which DataDog uses to scrape custom metrics) instead of creating the `ServiceMonitor` resource.
+The API Operator can take an environment variable `OPENMETRICS_IMPLEMENTATION` which defaults to `ServiceMonitor` (for prometheus operator).
+If you set `OPENMETRICS_IMPLEMENTATION` to `DataDogAnnotations`, the API Operator will add the DataDog annotations to the pod running the metrics API (which DataDog uses to scrape custom metrics) instead of creating the `ServiceMonitor` resource.

 ### Implementation